Subscribe

 Finally, on a personal note, there’s another “chunk-level” that’s even larger than all of the preceding, and it’s a brittleness that almost all founders suffer from, including myself.
 The chunk of “the entire company.”

-This is a one reason why founders are almost always sad and sometimes permanently depressed even after a successful sale of a company.
-This was your “One Thing” for years.
-This is your identity, your life.
+This is a one reason why founders are almost always sad and sometimes permanently depressed after a successful sale of a company.
+This was your identity, your life, for years.
+You don’t remember what it was like to “be you” without it, and anyway “you” aren’t the same “you” anymore.
 You don’t have hobbies or even good friends anymore.
 You might have sacrificed family or health.
-Talk about a “One Thing.”
-Your entire life is brittle.
+Talk about a Brittle Point.
+Your entire life is a Brittle Point.

 The solution here is not to have two companies or two jobs.
 That’s burnout; a lack of singular focus creates worse outcomes.

-Rather, the solution is to realize that there were things you did and loved before and there will be things you will do and will love after.
+Rather, the solution is to realize that there were things you did and loved before and there will be things you will do and love after.
 They might not all be the same things.
+Sometimes it’s best if they’re not; you’re a different person now.
 You are inside a chapter in the book of your life.
 Even if one chapter is sad or has an unexpected twist, there’s the next chapter which you can look forward to, even if you don’t yet know how that story will unfold.

 Be thoughtful, and build steadily away from brittleness.